Citizens Police Academy

 - Learn about the work of the Crisis Intervention Team (CIT)

 - Participate in Citizens Police Academy Graduation Ceremony

 For further information, call Roger Troupe at 216-491-3194.

 Those who live or work full-time in Shaker Heights may apply.
 Applicants must be age 20 or over, with no violent felony convictions.
 In addition, applicants may not have been arrested for misdemeanor offenses within 2 years of application.
 Background checks are run on all applicants.
 Those under 21 will be restricted from participating in certain aspects of the curriculum.

-Since the program began in 1994, there have been 25 classes with over 370 graduates.
+Since 1995, there have been more than 2 dozen classes with more than 400 graduates.
 The classes are diverse in age, race, gender, and profession.